AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_Api.md

 <img>

-However, it's not possible to make a parent item its own child, while you can put that parent item with all its children inside another gantt root.
+However, it's not possible to make a parent item its own child, while you can put that parent item with all its children inside another root data item.

 Then, our parental items can be expanded and collapsed.
 Just click once on the "+"/"-" sign or double-click the row with the item (this might be prevented with the usage of [Event Listeners](../Common_Settings/Event_Listeners)).